 To get started with the 23andMe® Personal Genetic Service, navigate to our online store and choose the service option that’s right for you.
 Only one collection kit is needed per person regardless of the service purchased; if you purchase the Ancestry Service, you will be able to add all of the existing Carrier Status*, Genetic Health Risk*, Wellness and Traits reports later for an additional $125.

 Once you have received your saliva collection kit, you will need to register the collection tube’s barcode so we can connect that tube to you and process your sample.
 Be sure to provide your sample following the detailed instructions included in your saliva collection kit, and mail your kit back to us in the pre-paid packaging.

-After our laboratory receives your sample, your results will be available in your online account in approximately 6-8 weeks.
+After our laboratory receives your sample, your results will be available in your online account in approximately 2-4 weeks.
+Processing times may vary.
 You can track your sample's progress by logging in to your online account.

 Still have questions?
 Select the topic that you would like to learn more about:

 - How can I view my results?
 Will I receive a printed copy?

 - What type of DNA analysis does 23andMe do?